Harsh1629/CodeQuest/README.md

 ## Deployment:

-Upload the repository on github.
-Connect your netlify and github account.
-Then finally deploy this repo.
+Upload your repository to GitHub.
+Connect your Netlify account to your GitHub account, and then deploy the repository using Netlify.

 ## Acknowledgments